 Driving: The Essential Skills (TES, 2015 edition) – which is effectively the syllabus that learners should be taught from – says:

 You should normally apply the parking brake whenever the vehicle is stationary.

-Apply the parking brake and put the gear lever into neutral when you’re stopped at traffic lights or queuing behind other vehicles, unless the wait is likely to be very short.
+Apply the parking brake according to the instructions in your vehicle’s handbook and put the gear lever into neutral when you’re stopped at traffic lights or queuing behind other vehicles, unless the wait is likely to be very short.

 Your foot could easily slip off the footbrake if, for example, your shoes are wet or if you’re bumped from behind.
 You could then be pushed into another vehicle or a pedestrian.

 Always leave a safe gap between your vehicle and the vehicle in front while queuing, especially on a hill.
 This will give you room to manoeuvre should the vehicle in front roll back.

 In vehicles fitted with automatic transmission, the use of the parking brake is even more important.
 The parking brake will help avoid